0xUpe/vote/README.md

 2. **Install Gravity Forms**: Purchase and install the Gravity Forms plugin from [Gravity Forms Website](https://www.gravityforms.com/).
 3. **Import Forms**: Import the provided form templates into Gravity Forms.
 4. **Set Up Pages**: Create pages in WordPress to display the voting form and results.
+5. **Upload or Insert JS into Voting Page**:
+   - `location-sort.js`: This script enhances the user experience by allowing voters to sort event locations on the voting page according to their preferences.
+If a user prefers to see and vote on events in their local area, they can configure the script to hide events located elsewhere.
+This feature is particularly useful for communities spread across large geographic areas, ensuring that users can focus on relevant local activities.

+   - `vote-scroll-svg.js`: This script handles two main functionalities.
+Firstly, it applies basic styling to SVG elements used for radio button vote options, ensuring a consistent and visually appealing interface across all devices and browsers.
+Secondly, it implements auto-scrolling behavior during the voting process.
+When a user casts a vote, the page will automatically scroll to the next item, eliminating the need for manual scrolling and thus enhancing the user experience by providing a smooth and seamless voting interaction.

 ## Configuration
 - **Gravity Forms Setup**: Configure your forms according to the provided templates to ensure proper data collection and processing.